riak/riak.github.io/versioned_docs/version-2.0.9/developing/app-guide/replication-properties.md

 > **Note on strong consistency**
 >
 > An option introduced in Riak version 2.0 is to use Riak as a [strongly consistent](../../using/reference/strong-consistency.md) system for data in specified buckets.
 Using Riak in this way is fundamentally different from adjusting replication properties and fine-tuning the availability/consistency trade-off, as it sacrifices
-> *all* availability guarantees when necessary.
-Therefore, you
-> should consult the [Using Strong Consistency](../../developing/app-guide/strong-consistency.md) documentation, as this option will not be covered
-> in this tutorial.
+_all_ availability guarantees when necessary.
+Therefore, you should consult the [Using Strong Consistency](../../developing/app-guide/strong-consistency.md) documentation, as this option will not be covered in this tutorial.

 ## How Replication Properties Work

 When using Riak, there are two ways of choosing replication properties:
-1\.
-On a per-request basis
+1. On a per-request basis
-2\.
-In a more programmatic fashion, [using bucket types][usage bucket types]
+2. In a more programmatic fashion, [using bucket types][usage bucket types]

 ### Per-request Replication Properties